michael-brittlebank/wp-reading-list/Readme.txt

 1. Upload `wp-reading-list.php` to the `/wp-content/plugins/` directory **or** Install the plugin by searching for "WP Reading List" in the WordPress.org plugin directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Set the plugin settings via the submenu "WP Reading List" under "Settings" in the WordPress admin menu
-4. Add Reading List items in the "Book" tab
+4. Add Reading List items in the "Works" tab
-5. View your Reading List items at "yourdomain.com/books"
+5. View your Reading List items at "yourdomain.com/works"

 == Frequently Asked Questions ==

 = How do I see my WP Reading List items? =

-After activating the plugin, publish a reading list item or two under the "Books" tab in the WordPress admin menu and then navigate to "yourdomain.com/books/".
-Adding the "/books/" to your site's base url directs users to your reading list items.
+After activating the plugin, publish a reading list item or two under the "Works" tab in the WordPress admin menu and then navigate to "yourdomain.com/works/".
+Adding the "/works/" to your site's base url directs users to your reading list items.
 You can then add this url to your custom menu to make it easier for users to get to.

 = If I deactivate/delete the WP Reading List plugin will I lose all the reading list items and authors I have already created? =